 Common Billing Components Explained:

-whether you use any energy or not.
-This charge supports the cooperative’s investment in substations,
+your meter whether you use any energy or not.
+This charge supports the cooperative’s

-The current service charge for a single phase meter is $40.00 per month.
-That means that a good
+calculation which has since increased).
+The current service charge for a single phase

 The energy charge is simply the amount of energy (kWh) you use times the rate you are currently